hamid5771/data_analyst_projects/README.md

 # data_analyst_projects
-A brief data analyst project using SQL server + Excel for visualizations.
+Data analyst project using SQL server + Excel for visualizations.
 The data set used is adventureworks2017 from Microsoft